D1 Arkema: a vibrant start to the new season | MarketScreener

-The Point.P company appears for the first time in the world of French women's football by becoming a partner of D1 Arkema.
+New season often means new developments, and 2021 is no exception to the rule.
+The company Point.P is making its first appearance in the world of French women's football by becoming a partner of D1 Arkema.

-After having been for almost twenty years a major player in the Coupe de la Ligue, the Saint-Gobain Group brand has signed a three-year contract with the Professional Football League (LFP) and the French Football Federation (FFF) with the aim "of accelerating on the road to equality between women and men", as specified by the brand in a press release.
+After being a major presence in the old Coupe de la Ligue for almost twenty years, the Saint-Gobain Group brand has signed a three-year contract with the Ligue de Football Professionnel (LFP) and the Fédération Française de Football (FFF), in particular to "speed up the advent of gender equality", as the brand indicated in a press release.

 Disclaimer